croz-ltd/dpcmder/README.md

-                     - when using SOMA access changed objects are marked and object changes can be shown using diff (d key) ?                    - show status information for the current DataPower object h                    - show help q                    - quit any-other-char       - show help (+ hex value of the key pressed visible in the status bar)
+                     - when using SOMA access changed objects are marked and object changes can be shown using diff (d key) ?                    - show status information for the current DataPower object P                    - show DataPower policy for the current DataPower object (can be used only on service, policy, matches,rules & actions) exports the current DataPower object, analyzes it and shows service, policy, matches, rules and actions for the object h                    - show help q                    - quit any-other-char       - show help (+ hex value of the key pressed visible in the status bar)